 All dischargers are required to conduct visual inspections as described in General Permit Attachment’s D or E. This General Permit requires the discharger to visually-inspect a site for indications of pollutants in stormwater runoff, erosion, failed BMPs, and improper BMP installation.
 Each discharge location and drainage area require an inspection for the presence of (or indications such as erosion, pollutant mobilization, or other potential threat to human health and the environment) unauthorized and authorized non-stormwater discharges and their sources.
 Dischargers must conduct pre, during, and post-precipitation event inspections to: (1) identify adequacy of BMP design, implementation, and effectiveness, (2) identify any necessary additional BMPs, and (3) revise the SWPPP on-site and in SMARTS accordingly.
 Dischargers must maintain on-site records of all visual observations, personnel performing the observations, observation dates, weather conditions, locations observed, and corrective actions taken in response to the observations.

 This General Permit requires visual monitoring for precipitation events which result in the discharge of water from the site.
-Sites are encouraged to size catch basins to retain the first flush of a precipitation event, which is consistent with BAT and BCT.
+Sites are encouraged to use size catch basins to retain the first flush of a precipitation event, which is consistent with BAT and BCT.
 The size of a precipitation event cannot be predicted so an adequate trigger for a pre-precipitation event visual inspection is 50 percent or greater probability of producing precipitation based on the National Weather Service Forecast Office of the National Oceanic and Atmospheric Administration (NOAA).

 General Permit Attachments D and E list the minimum criteria for an inspection checklist.
 Dischargers may develop their own inspection forms or may use a Water Board-developed form if one is available.